SAP-samples/teched2023-IN265/exercises/ex2/README.md

 >
 > Instead of animals/vertebrates/warm-blooded/mammals/zebra
 > publish to / listen to XXX/animals/vertebrates/warm-blooded/mammals/zebra
+> where you replace XXX with your number
+>

 4. Register the consumer to listen to the Zebra topic - we just want to learn about Zebras getting born